What is in this leaflet

 - you are pregnant or intend to become pregnant.

 TRAMADOL AN is not recommended for use during pregnancy.
+Tramadol can pass to your unborn baby when you are pregnant.
 Talk to your doctor about the risks and benefits of using TRAMADOL AN during pregnancy.

 - you are breast-feeding or plan to breast-feed.